Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 Actually, 32bit architectures are usually designed to support 64bit floating point numbers just fine, the difference between `f32` and `f64` is that regardless of architecture, `f32` is faster, and `f64` is more "fine grain".

-And thats all the challenging stuff done!
-Now for the easy bits

 ### Characters

-In Rust we have a special type the represents a single character called `char.
+In Rust, we have a special type the represents a single character called `char`.
 It is always 4 bytes (32bits) in size and can be any valid "unicode scalar value" (which is to say, any character in unicode that's not a control character).
-In Rust a character is always written between single quotes, whereas string literals (as covered last chapter) are always written between double quotes.
+In Rust a character is always written between single quotes, whereas string literals are always written between double quotes.

 You can use any valid unicode character whether that's the upper or lowercase english letters A-Z, numbers 0-9, white space characters, word characters from languages like Chinese and Japanese, emoji, or anything else that's a "unicode